Rayme/quartz/content/blog posts/gpd win max 2 review.md

 There is also a thumb fingerprint unlock function on the power button, right in the front of the device.
 But I find it not very sensitive, it doesn’t recognite my fingerprint everytime.
 So I mostly just type in my password.

 The speaker is better too.
 I watched some Youtube videos without headphones and it sounds nice.
-The speaker is better too.
-I watched some Youtube videos without headphones and it sounds nice.
 I didn’t even notice there is a fan spinning because of the fan is not loud at all.